reichlab/dengue-data-stub/README.md

 - go to a directory where you want the tree
 - run `git clone git@github.com:reichlab/dengue-data-stub`
 - go into the repo doing `cd dengue-data-stub`
+- in scripts/setup/connect.R you might need to modify the path to your credentials file and server.
 - run `Rscript -e 'remake::make()'` to build
 - _do not add build output to the repository!!!!_